afiodorov/afiodorov.github.io/_posts/2017-03-05-social-value-banking.md

 For example, one might argue that having caps on bankers' salaries will decentivise clever people from going into investment banks.

 And it is at this point I must stop my analysis.
+Hopefully my future pub convesartions on the subject will be more clear from now on.
 Till later.

 [futarchy]: http://squid314.livejournal.com/352406.html